 So yes, I’ve started the list off with a rather expensive drum kit.
 While I will get to more affordable options later in the article, the Collector’s Series from DW makes an excellent case for being the best drum set money can buy.

-DW’s Custom Shop Collector’s drums feature Vertical Low Timbre (VLT) shells.
-The outermost layers of the wood run vertically, rather than horizontally.
+DW’s Custom Shop Collector’s drums feature SSC shells.
+Depending on the size, DW selects the best type of shell construction for optimal harmonious sound across the kit.
 This shell-crafting technique allows the drum to vibrate more freely, giving the drum a lower overall pitch.

 Depending which shell pack you pick determines the hardware.
 Black nickel hoops are a favorite of mine on lighter-colored drum sets.